Generic RN Admissions

 Students who have an ACT score of 21 or higher, 3.00 GPA on prerequisite courses, and have met all admission requirements may be considered for early admission.

+The admission selection process is competitive.
 Enrollment in any given class is limited, and therefore selection for each class is based on available space, completion of admission requirements, and meeting the prioritized acceptance criteria.
 Completion of the application process and course work does not in itself guarantee admission to the ADN program.

 Criminal background checks including fingerprinting (MS Code Section 43-11-13[iii]) may deny students access to clinical agencies and disqualify the student from participation in the program.
 Successful completion of the nursing program with the associate degree in nursing permits this student to submit an application to the National Council Licensure Examination for RN licensure.
 However, any disciplinary action, arrest, charge, addiction, or impairment may result in denial of licensure as a registered nurse.